kerasking/gameapi-java/README.markdown

 Begin by logging a view which initializes the API, and then log any metrics you want.
 Play time, repeat visitors etc are handled automatically.

+The SmarterFox server component requires some sfs2x.jar and sfs2x-core.jar which you can get by installing SmarterFox Server.
+If you are using this client-side then just delete the SFSExtension folder.

 #### Logging views and plays
 Call this at the very start of your game loading: